-Once upon a time, there was a young woman that ask herself why she wasn’t happy; why she couldn’t be more like she wished for!
+Once upon a time, there was a young woman that ask herself “Why am not happy?” and “Why can’t I be more like she wish for?”

 It could be a fairytale, but it isn’t.

-It was more than once that I asked myself why I wasn’t happy.
-However, if we are aware of it, one time is enough to learn.
+It was more than once that I asked myself those questions and some others like those.
+However, one time is enough to learn.
+We just need to be aware of the lesson.

 You know, I was using the right question word and asking the wrong question.
 I should be asking “Why do I do what I do?”.